A Helpful Guide for Understanding Your Most Powerful Dreams

 Why Do We Dream?

-There may not exist a scientific answer to the question of why we dream, but there are a number of dream theories to consider.
+Although there may not exist a scientific answer to the question of why we dream, there are several dream theories to consider.

-Some scientists suggest that there is no rhyme or reason to dreaming, that it happens randomly, and has “no direct function.”
-Others claim that dreams help us process the things we learned or experienced throughout our waking hours, helping us retain new information.
+Some scientists suggest that dreaming has no rhyme or reason, happens randomly, and has “no direct function.”
+Others claim that dreams help us process the things we learn or experience throughout our waking hours, helping us retain new information.

-There are even theories that dreams are simply a recollection of the things we experienced during the day, or that they act as a way for us to process the things that might be causing us stress or anxiety.
+There are even theories that dreams are simply a recollection of the things we experience during the day or that they help us process what might be causing us stress or anxiety.

-Another possible reason?
-Dreams are seen by some to act as a protection device, shielding us from the dangers or threats we feel we are facing in our “real lives.”
+Another possible reason is that some see dreams as a protection device, shielding us from the dangers or threats we feel we face in our “real lives.”

 8 Common Dreams & Their Meanings

-Let’s explore a few of the most common dreams we experience collectively to find out the deeper meaning behind them.
+Let’s explore a few of the most common dreams we experience collectively to discover their deeper meaning.

 1. Dreams About Being Naked